-10.9.3.2 IEEE 802.3 Ethernet Host Platform Interface.
+10.9.3.2 IEEE 802.3 Ethernet Host Platform Interface

-The fundamental method of communicating shall be IAW the IPv4 protocol defined by IETF RFC 79141 and subsequent related documents.
+The fundamental method of communicating shall be IAW the IPv4 protocol defined by IETF RFC 791 and subsequent related documents.

 - a.
 Frame size.
 Following power on or reset, the RMM shall select a frame size or maximum transfer unit (MTU) of 1500 bytes. - b.
 RMM IP Addressing.
 Each RMM shall as a default use the static IP addressing using the IP address 10.9.3.2, a net mask of 255.0.0.0, and a default gateway of 10.9.3.1.
-The default static IP can be changed by sending a .RMMIP IPaddress command as defined in Subsection 10.9.15.2.

-An RMM can optionally also use DHCP to obtain an IP address IAW IETF RFC 2131.42 The RMM shall send a DHCP vendor class identifier option (code 60) IAW IETF RFC
+The default static IP can be changed by sending a .RMMIP IP address command as defined in Subsection 10.9.15.2. - An RMM can optionally also use DHCP to obtain an IP address IAW IETF RFC 2131.
+The RMM shall send a DHCP vendor class identifier option (code 60) IAW IETF RFC 2132 to the server, and the first 10 characters of the data string sent with the vendor class identifier option shall be the text "RMM:CH10:", optionally followed by information further identifying the type of RMM. - c.
+RMM Discovery.
+The RMM shall implement a service location protocol (SLP) service agent IAW IETF RFC 2608 and Table 10-58.
+The ground station may implement an SLP user agent or any other suitable method (e.g., tight integration with the DHCP server) to determine the IP address assigned to an RMM.
+The RMM may provide a set of service attributes IAW Table 10-58.
+The SLP authentication blocks shall not be required.

-41 Internet Engineering Task Force.
+&lt;sup>44 Internet Engineering Task Force.
 "Internet Protocol."
 RFC 791.
 September 1981.
-May be superseded or amended by update.
+Updated by RFC 1349, RFC 6864, RFC 2474.
+Retrieved 3 June 2015.
 Available at http://datatracker.ietf.org/doc/rfc791/.